goldin2008/Note/interview_mlops.md

   - Not suitable for large-scale applications: due to its nature, Flask is unsuitable for building large and complex projects.
   - Limited functionality compared to other frameworks: because of its simplicity, Flask may not have as much built-in functionality as other frameworks.
   - Requires additional setup for larger applications.

+Containerize with docker

+Docker is a platform for building, running and shipping applications in a consistent manner.
+Any application can be run on docker.
+It basically encapsulates your application and all its dependencies, making it able to run consistently across different environments.
+This is why it is called containerization.
+- Create Docker File
+- Create a requirements.txt file
+- Build the docker image
+- Run the docker container
+- Push image to docker hub

 TENSORFLOW SERVING